SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

     )
     NEAR/5
-        ("economic resource$" OR "employment" OR "decent work" OR "paid work" OR "labour market$" OR "income" OR "livelihood$" OR "wealth" OR "inheritance" OR "inherit" OR "land" OR "lands" OR "farmland$" OR "property" OR "natural resource$" OR "tenure" )
+        ("economic resource$" OR "employment" OR "decent work" OR "paid work" OR "labour market$" OR "income" OR "livelihood$" OR "wealth" OR "inheritance" OR "inherit" OR ("of" NEAR/1 "assets") OR "land" OR "lands" OR "farmland$" OR "property" OR "natural resource$" OR "tenure" )
   )